abhisheksuresh-dev/vehicle-rental-system/README.md

-## Vehicle Rental System
+# 🚗 Vehicle Rental System

-A web-based Vehicle Rental System developed using PHP and MySQL.
-This system allows users to book vehicles online, manage customer bookings, and maintain vehicle availability in a secure and efficient manner.
+A **web-based Vehicle Rental System** designed to simplify vehicle booking and management for users and administrators.
+This system streamlines the process of booking vehicles, checking availability, and managing customer information.

+---

 ## 🛠️ Technologies Used
-PHP
-MySQL
+- **Back-end:** PHP, MySQL
-HTML/CSS for front-end
-Bootstrap for responsive design
+- **Front-end:** HTML, CSS, Bootstrap
+- **Tools:** XAMPP for local server setup

+---

 ## 📋 Features
-User registration and login
-Vehicle search and availability check
-Booking management (add, edit, delete)
-Admin dashboard for managing bookings and vehicle inventory Responsive UI for both desktop and mobile users
+- **User Registration and Login:** Secure authentication for users.
+- **Search and Filter Vehicles:** Check vehicle availability by type, price, and location.
+- **Booking Management:** Add, edit, and delete vehicle bookings.
+- **Admin Dashboard:** Manage vehicle inventory, track bookings, and generate reports.
+- **Responsive Design:** Optimized for both mobile and desktop users.

+---